-The most common hawk received by the clinic, the red-tailed hawk is often the victim of vehicular collisions, shooting, and an occasional steel-jaw trap.
-Red-tail hawks have served as education birds since the first days of the program.
+The most common hawk received by the clinic, the red-tailed hawk is often the victim of vehicular collisions, shooting, and diseases such as West Nile virus.

 A common hawk across its range, the red- tailed hawk has made a spectacular comeback since the days of hawk bounties.
-One of the most well known and commonly seen hawks in the Upper Midwest, it is a popular bird among falconers and nature centers.
+One of the most well known and commonly seen hawks in the Upper Midwest, it is afforded no special conservation status.